 vessel examiner he assisted the public to comply

 As instructor he taught all of the boating and

 navigation classes offered.

 Steam & MOTOR Ships

 Capt.
 Daley served on oilfield vessels in the Norwegian North

 the Eldfisk 2/7 B complex.
 During one storm, he

-experienced 85 foot seas while on this crane ship.
+experienced 85 foot seas while underway on the Micoperi-26.

 Capt.
-Daley volunteers his time on the SS Lane Victory,
+Daley volunteered his time on the SS Lane Victory,

 the last working World War II Victory Ship.
 From 2003 he